Government Statistical Service (GSS) Harmonisation Team workplan 2024

 Contact: | Harmonisation@statistics.gov.uk |

-This workplan was published on 1 August 2024, and replaces the previous 2022 workplan including its update.
+This workplan was first published on 1 August 2024, and updated to provide a revised workplan for the topic of Sex and Gender Identity on 11 December 2024.
+It replaces the previous 2022 workplan including its update.
 It summarises the plans for reviewing and updating harmonised standards, definitions, and guidance.

 It shows the work of the GSS Harmonisation Team based in the Office for National Statistics (ONS).
 The workplan was developed to embed elements of Harmonisation into the emerging priorities of the future of population and migration statistics in England and Wales.